 In this respect, computer science is special: the ultimate arbiter of whether your solutions and algorithms are correct is the wonderful machine that can carry out your operations and show you the result.
-If your work is at all flawed, you are likely to observe the consequences of that flaw; you will be able to diagnose your errors by repeatedly running your program with small variations; you will be able to verify the correctness of your solutions by testing it many ways.
+If your work is at all flawed, you are likely to observe the consequences of that flaw; you will be able to diagnose your errors by repeatedly running your program with small variations in the input-the data that you feed into the program; you will be able to verify the correctness of your solutions by testing it many ways.